SindhuraPothala/sketch-pad/README.md

-yyUJWTHHv
-It is fun chatting with you.
-AHSAN
+It was lovely meeting you!